Urban Agriculture Production and Distribution for Enhancing Local Food Systems

 Summary:

 Through a needs assessment, food production amongst urban agriculture struggles to be adequately supported economically.
 Broader and more consolidated training to enhance efficiencies and processes may serve to alleviate and reinforce our local producers and food systems.
-The educational approach will encompass an urban agriculture production to distribution path, which will consist of programs such as land assessment/preparation, soil analysis/soil amendments, irrigation, pest management, cultivation, and distribution.
-The training program will be conducted via virtual and hands-on workshops to offer greater flexibility and access.
+The educational approach encompassed an urban agriculture production to distribution path, consisting of programs such as land assessment/preparation, soil analysis/soil amendments, irrigation, pest management, cultivation, and distribution.
+The training program was conducted via virtual and hands-on workshops to offer scheduling flexibility.

 Performance Target: